nurkiewicz/async-retry/README.md

 # Asynchronous retry pattern

-## In 60 seconds

-When you have a piece of code that often fails and must be retried, this Java 7/8 library provides rich and unobtrusive API with fast scalable implementation for this purpose:
+When you have a piece of code that often fails and must be retried, this Java 7/8 library provides rich and unobtrusive API with fast and scalable solution to this problem:

     ScheduledExecutorService scheduler = Executors.newSingleThreadScheduledExecutor();
 	RetryExecutor executor = new AsyncRetryExecutor(scheduler).
         retryOn(SocketException.class).
         withExponentialBackoff(500, 2).     //500ms times 2 after each retry
         withMaxDelay(10_000).               //10 seconds
-        withUniformJitter();                //+/- 100 ms randomly
+        withUniformJitter().                //add between +/- 100 ms randomly withMaxRetries(20);

-You can now reun arbitrary block of code and the library will retry it for you in case it throws `SocketException`:
+You can now run arbitrary block of code and the library will retry it for you in case it throws `SocketException`:

 	final CompletableFuture<Socket> future = executor.getWithRetry(() ->
             new Socket("localhost", 8080)